cyberangel22k/FUGU-ARDUINO-MPPT-FIRMWARE/README.md

 * Added Sunset Chatter Timer: Added a 60s timer during sunrise and sunset where the buck turns on and off rapidly because there is not enough sunlight.

 * Implemented 4-Mode Cooling Logic.
 Added a PWM-based cooling system.
-(3PIN Fan setup required: PWM, 12v, GND)
+(3PIN Fan setup required: PWM, 12v, GND.
+For 2PIN fan setup, use STATIC MODE.)
  1. Mode 0 (OFF): Disables the cooling fan.
  2. Mode 1 (FORCED ON): Sets the fan to 100% duty cycle.
  3. Mode 2 (DYNAMIC PWM): Modulates fan speed based on system temperature using map() and constrain() functions for quiet, efficient cooling.